xrzmyz/LCDE-Net/README.md

 Then, you can do the following to train the dataset.
 * Create a folder `Data\S3DIS` or `Data\Semantic3D`, convert the point cloud file into a ply file, for example, `area1. ply`, place the point cloud file in the corresponding folder, and then run `train_S3DIS.py` or `train_Semantic3D.py` from the two main folders to train;
 * During testing, run the `test_models.py` file in the corresponding folder to obtain the test results;
-* If you want to train other datasets, you can refer to the `S3DIS.py` or `Semantic3D`. py file for corresponding modifications.
+* If you want to train other datasets, you can refer to the `S3DIS.py` or `Semantic3D.py` file for corresponding modifications.